chocolatey/docs/input/en-us/central-management/setup/website.md

 > Current user did not login to the application!

-when you attempt to login to the application, and you will be immediately logged out again.
+When you attempt to login to the application, and you will be immediately logged out again.

 Full details of this problem can be found in the [GitHub issue](https://github.com/chocolatey/chocolatey-licensed-issues/issues/260), including a workaround for the problem.